11 Unexpected Spring & Summer Experiences in Georgetown

-All aboard Georgetown Heritage’s new C&O Canal boat!
-Boat rides are available five days a week through October, offering one-hour guided historical tours of the first mile of the Canal.
+All aboard Georgetown Heritage’s C&O Canal boat!
+Boat rides are available Wednesday-Sunday, offering one-hour guided historical tours of the first mile of the Canal.
 Learn about the fascinating history, technology and culture of the Canal, and the surprising stories of the people who lived, worked and played here over the past two centuries.
 (A crowd favorite involves mule poop and children running around barefoot).
 Experience one of the most visited national park sites in the country in a new way.

 Kayaking on the Potomac